-- It doesn’t have the folding facility
+- It doesn’t have a folding facility

 If you want your kids to join the fun of memorable expeditions with you, this kids’ trike can be a worthy option.
 This three-wheeler will allow your youngster to experience the overwhelming joy of touring without compromising safety.

 The recumbent tricycle comes with a dashing look that will immediately make your kids fall in love with it.
-Not only it has a stunning appearance, but it is also crafted with premium materials so that your kids won’t get hurt due to any lackings from the trike’s end.
+Not only it have a stunning appearance, but it is also crafted with premium materials so that your kids won’t get hurt due to any lackings from the trike’s end.

 Additionally, the vehicle has a low-design frame for high stability.
 Also, the frame is fashioned with a durable hi-ten steel frame so that it lasts for years.
 Though the trike frame is placed considerably low to the ground, its 11-inch seat height will make sure your kid can maneuver it without any inconvenience.